H2Swine/flac/man/flac.md

 `flac *.wav *.aif?`
 :	Wildcards are supported.
 This command will encode all .wav files and
-	all .aif/.aiff/.aifc files (as well as other supported files ending in .aif+one character) in the current directory, outputting files with .flac extension.
-It will not overwrite, so if there are abc.wav and abc.aiff, the first result in abc.flac - and then next time **flac** wants to output to abc.flac, it will throw an *error* instead (and go on to encoding the next file).
+	all .aif/.aiff/.aifc files (as well as other supported files ending in .aif+one character, encoder will detect type) in the current directory, outputting files with .flac extension.
+It will not
+	overwrite: if abc.wav and abc.aiff already exist, the first results in abc.flac - and then next time **flac** wants to output to abc.flac, it will throw an *error* instead (and go on to encoding the next file).

 `flac abc.flac --force` or `flac abc.flac -f`
 :	Recompresses, keeping metadata (tags and other).
 Mind the syntax: